Expert panel to advise on welfare system overhaul announced

 "This Government knows there are immediate changes we need to make to our welfare system, which we are working on.
 But we also need to take a long-term view and ensure the whole system is working effectively and compassionately."

+"They will have their own perspectives on where the stresses are in the system and how they can be remedied," PSA national secretary Glenn Barclay said.

+"We are proposing mechanisms by which employees can feed their knowledge and concerns to the Welfare Expert Advisory Group, not just in the form of submissions but throughout the process."

-The group will report back to the Government with its recommendations in February 2019.
+The expert group will report back to the Government with its recommendations in February 2019.

 The members: